 To write a story about a wrongful conviction that put a man in prison for 20 years, I teamed up with my company’s veteran crime reporter.
 (I believe he had covered the original trial in 1991!)
 I scrambled to learn the man’s back story and arrived on the scene for his tearful meeting with family.
 I wrote the top 75% of the story.

 I was the primary reporter in a small team to learn who was likely being surveilled–a politician’s daughter–by Chicago police when they slipped up and discussed no-warrant cell tapping technology over public police radio.

 I wrote the cover story to the architecture glossy Green Building + Design when it teamed up with Passive House Institute U.S. to make an issue about the passive building standard.

 When a house exploded in our sister paper’s coverage area on a Saturday, I hauled ass and my story made inside pages of USA Today and the Washington Post, in addition to other outlets, totaling “554 similar articles” on Google News.

 I followed a family whose house was slowly killing them until they recognized a mercury spill.
 Here’s part two of three.

 When activists were telling people to switch from banks to credit unions, I researched whether credit unions were actually better for society.
 Eventually we found a news peg and could tell the story.

 My story about gross error in cause-of-death reporting was covered 9 weeks later by ProPublica.

-I’ve reported on countless environmental gaffes and scientific phenomena, which if you had to choose, you’d call my specialties.
+I’ve reported on countless environmental gaffes and scientific phenomena.
 My story about mosquito disease testing was picked up by the Houston Chronicle and the San Francisco Examiner.